tornikeghudushauri/Library_management_system/README.md

 ## Usage

+1. Check application.properties and change what ever is necessary.

+2. Start ActiveMQ on default port (see application.properties)

-1. Start the application.
+3. Start the application.

-2. Access the API documentation using the provided Swagger UI URL (e.g., http://localhost:8000/swagger-ui.html) and explore the available endpoints.
+4. Access the API documentation using the provided Swagger UI URL (e.g., http://localhost:8000/swagger-ui.html) and explore the available endpoints.

-3. Use the API endpoints to manage books, users, and borrowing/returning operations.
+5. Use the API endpoints to manage books, users, and borrowing/returning operations.